drone/tutorials/content/rust/docker/rust-docker-arm.md

 ## `FROM` Instruction

 The `FROM` instruction set the base image for subsequent instructions.
-This sets the official Rust image as the base so we don't need to install the complete rust toolchain but only the cross compilation features.
+This sets the official Rust image as the base so you don't need to install the complete rust toolchain but only the cross compilation features.

 {{< highlight text "linenos=table,hl_lines=1" >}}
 FROM rust:latest